bgonzalezbustamante/TextClass-Benchmark/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported to the project administrators responsible for enforcement at **b.a.gonzalez.bustamante@fgga.leidenuniv.nl**.
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported to the project administrators responsible for enforcement at b.a.gonzalez.bustamante@fgga.leidenuniv.nl.

 All complaints will be reviewed and investigated promptly and fairly.